 - Improve implementation of UN and domestic targeted sanctions.

-- FSVC has trained and mentored more than 160 law enforcement official and regulators on investigating and prosecuting TF crimes.
+- FSVC has trained and mentored more than 200 government representatives, law enforcement officials and regulators on investigating and prosecuting TF crimes, UN and domestic targeted sanctions screening and international judicial cooperation.

-- FSVC has assisted the Non-Profit Registry in establishing a sanctions screening program.
+- FSVC assisted the Nonprofit Registry in establishing a sanctions screening program to ensure the NPO sector is compliant with international CFT standards.

-- FSVC has trained more than 250 designated non-financial businesses and their regulators on sanctions implementation.
+- FSVC in partnership with the FIU has trained more than 250 designated non-financial businesses and their regulators on sanctions implementation.